What are the Donetsk and Luhansk People’s Republics?

 After weeks of rising tensions between Russia and Ukraine over Moscow’s build-up of military forces along its western border with its neighbour, matters appear to be coming to a head.

-Shelling has intensified in recent days in eastern Ukraine along a long-simmering frontline between Russian backed separatists and Ukrainian forces, while western leaders and officials have issued repeated warnings that an invasion is likely to happen in a matter of days.
+Shelling has intensified in recent days in eastern Ukraine along a long-simmering frontline between Russia-backed separatists and Ukrainian forces, while western leaders and officials have issued repeated warnings that an invasion is likely to happen in a matter of days.

-The UK has seen intelligence that suggests Vladimir Putin’s plan to invade Ukraine is already under way, Downing Street said on Monday, echoing a similar warning by US vice president Kamala Harris on Saturday.
+The UK has seen intelligence that suggests Vladimir Putin’s plan to invade Ukraine is already underway, Downing Street said on Tuesday, echoing a similar warning by US vice president Kamala Harris on Saturday.

-On Monday, Mr Putin said he was considering requests to formally recognise two eastern Ukrainian regions held by pro-Russian separatist groups as independent states.
+On Monday, Mr Putin formally recognised two eastern Ukrainian regions held by pro-Russian separatist groups as independent states.

-Denis Pushilin and Leonid Pasechnik, leaders of the self-proclaimed Donetsk People’s Republic (DPR) and Luhansk People’s Republic (LPR) respectively, made the requests to the Kremlin and asked for military and financial aid as the situation in those regions became increasingly critical.
+Denis Pushilin and Leonid Pasechnik, leaders of the self-proclaimed Donetsk People’s Republic (DPR) and Luhansk People’s Republic (LPR) respectively, made a direct appeal to the Kremlin and asked for military and financial aid as the situation in those regions became increasingly critical.

 The Russian leader duly informed his security council that it was necessary that their appeals be considered seriously.